Relationship Violence- Sexual Assault Response Team

 All University employees who receive a report of alleged sexual misconduct by a student, on or off-campus, must notify the Dean of Students or the Title IX Coordinator.
 In addition, all University resources are required by North Carolina law to report abuse or neglect upon a child or any disabled person.

-- Faculty or staff receiving reports of sexual misconduct must complete the Sexual Misconduct Reporting Form.
+- Faculty or staff receiving reports of sexual misconduct must complete the online Sexual Misconduct Reporting Form.

-- The reporting form must be delivered within 1 business day to Dr. Michael Walker, Dean of Students/Title IX Designee, via hand delivery (Alderman 101), email attachment (firstname.lastname@example.org), or fax (910-962-3905).
+- The form must be completd on-line or delivered within 1 business day to Dr. Michael Walker, Dean of Students/Title IX Designee, via hand delivery (Alderman 101), email attachment (firstname.lastname@example.org), or fax (910-962-3905).

 Inform the student that they will receive direct contact from the Dean of Students or his designee if an administrative investigation will be required.